DrLex0/print3d-pile-of-poo-emoji/README.md

 2. **Dual material printers:** `TurdEmoji-dual-or-multi-mat1` + `TurdEmoji-dual-mat2`
 3. **Multi-material printers:** `TurdEmoji-dual-or-multi-mat1` + `TurdEmoji-multi-mat2` + `TurdEmoji-multi-mat3`

+The ‘Filled’ variants do not have the inside spiral, and may print faster and with less material when using a low infill value.
+They are probably the most convenient for making remixes.

 If you print the single model or the two-material model, the inside of the eyes can be coloured with a sharp permanent marker, which is easier than trying to paint them.

 If you don't have a multi-material printer and want to manually print and assemble parts printed in different colors, look in the **parts-for-assembly** folder.